Challenges and Opportunities in High-dimensional Variational Inference: Introduction

 \section{Introduction}

-A great deal of progress has been made in black box variational inference (BBVI) methods for Bayesian posterior approximations, but the interplay between the approximating family, divergence measure, gradient estimators and stochastic optimizer is non-trivial -- and even more so for high-dimensional posteriors~\citep{wang18,yao18a, geffner2020, agrawal20}.
+A great deal of progress has been made in black-box variational inference (BBVI) methods for Bayesian posterior approximation, but the interplay between the approximating family, divergence measure, gradient estimators and stochastic optimizer is non-trivial -- and even more so for high-dimensional posteriors~\citep{wang18,yao18a, geffner2020, agrawal20}.
 While the main focus in the machine learning literature has been on improving predictive accuracy, the choice of method components becomes even more critical when the goal is to obtain accurate summaries of the posterior itself.

 In this paper, we show that, while the choice of approximating family and divergence is often motivated by low-dimensional illustrations, the intuition from these examples do not necessarily carry over to higher-dimensional settings.
+By drawing a connection between importance sampling and the estimation of common divergences used in BBVI, we are able to develop a comprehensive framework for understanding the reliability of BBVI in terms of the \emph{pre-asymptotic} behavior of the density ratio between the target and the approximate distribution.
+When this density ratio is heavy-tailed, even unbiased estimators exhibit a large bias with high probability, in addition to high variance.
+Such heavy tails occur when there is a mismatch between the typical sets of the approximating and target distributions.
 In higher dimensions, even over-dispersed distributions miss the typical set of the target \citep{mackay2003information,vehtari2019pareto}.
-Thus, as illustrated in \cref{fig:illustration}, the benefits of heavy-tailed approximate families and divergences favoring mass-covering diminish.
-Moreover, we should expect that, in higher dimensions, estimation of (the gradients of) many commonly used divergences may be infeasible when the variational family is a poor match for the target distribution.
-And, even if we had access to asymptotically unbiased and finite-variance estimates of the divergence, the estimator variance may be so large that reaching the asymptotic regime would require an infeasible amount of computation, with the pre-asymptotic behavior exhibiting large biases and near-zero convergence rate.
+Thus, as illustrated in \cref{fig:illustration}, the benefits of heavy-tailed approximate families and divergences favoring mass-covering diminish as dimensionality of the target distribution increases.

-To better explain and empirically validate these issues, draw on connections between the estimation of common divergences using Black-box variational inference and importance sampling are strong: use Monte Carlo estimates of expectations of functions involving the density ratio between the target and the approximate distribution.

-The importance sampling perspective is helpful both when analysing the variability of divergence and gradient estimates, and when using the variational posterior approximation as an importance sampling proposal distribution \citep{Geweke:1989}.
-As the dimensionality grows, importance sampling encounters the same challenge as computation of the divergences -- that is, it is more likely that the typical set of the approximation and the target do not overlap sufficiently, and the required sampled size for more accurate estimates grows exponentially with the KL divergence~\citep{chatterjee2018}.